English Intent Statement

 Teachers then complete the assessment grid (for the Year groups curriculum they are working on) for each piece of writing in the ‘My Writing’ books.
 This grid supports teachers in making accurate judgements.

-Once a term, overall writing assessment levels are recorded on Sims.
-Teachers also regularly fill in the writing strands on Sims.
+Once a term, overall writing assessment levels are recorded on Target Tracker.
+Teachers also regularly fill in the writing strands on Target Tracker.

 Children’s writing and assessments are regularly moderated by the writing and moderation leads alongside the class teacher, using the same assessment grids used in the ‘My Writing’ books.
 This ensures consistency of assessments and helps to identify targets and next steps for the children.